-A lot has changed in the last thirty years and perhaps some of the most noticeable changes have occurred with technology.
+A lot has changed in the last thirty-five years and perhaps some of the most noticeable changes have occurred with technology.
 In 1986 the Macintosh computer was in its infancy, Google didn’t exist and DVDs were still a thing of the future.
-In fact, if you were reading this article thirty years ago, chances are that you would have read it on printed paper, rather than a desktop, iPhone or print out.
+In fact, if you were reading this article thirty-five years ago, chances are that you would have read it on printed paper, rather than a desktop, iPhone, or printout.
 There have been so many changes and advances in terms of innovation in recent years that it has become hard to imagine what effect they have had on society and business.

-This infographic from Colonial Life looks at a number of jobs that didn’t exist thirty years ago, from App Developer to Virtual Assistant.
-As many technological jobs are quite specialised, often requiring a specific skill set and knowledge base, their salaries are often very high.
+This infographic from Colonial Life looks at a number of jobs that didn’t exist thirty-five years ago, from App Developer to Virtual Assistant.
+As many technological jobs are quite specialized, often requiring a specific skill set and knowledge base, their salaries are often very high.
 For example, a User Experience Designer can earn up to $92,000 a year!
-However, these ‘new’ jobs are not just limited to technology, there are also many new roles coming about relating to fitness and nutrition, as a result of changing attitudes and lifestyle.
+However, these ‘new’ jobs are not just limited to technology, there are also many new roles coming about relating to fitness and nutrition, as a result of changing attitudes and lifestyles.

 Take a look at the infographic below to find out more about these modern jobs and their salaries!
 Are there any that come as a surprise to you?
 And, what jobs do you expect to see appearing in the future?

 About the author: Jessie Avery is an insurance agent and representative of Colonial Life.
 They regularly provide advice and opportunities for small business owners.